vamsii29/Academic_Vault/Cryptography/Lectures/Lektion-0.md

 ---
 layout : default
+title: Chapter - 0 : Review of Concepts and Notations

+---

 ## Chapter - 0 : Review of Concepts and Notations
 ---
 ### 0.1-Logs-and-Exponents:
 <a id="0.1-Logs-and-Exponents"></a>

 - Some basic Stuff of Logs and exponents
 $$
 (x^a)(x^b) = (x)^{a+b}